mmr116/document-search-using-vector-embeddings-openai-rag/README.md

   with different top_k values to find the optimal balance for your specific use case.
 Additionally, be aware that increasing the top_k value will also impact costs, especially when using a paid OpenAI model for processing the results.
 Higher top_k values result in more data being sent to and processed by the model, which can lead to increased usage charges.

-  Also, the score_threshold parameter determines the minimum relevance score required for a result to be considered which can impact the quality of the query response.
+  **Note**: the score_threshold parameter determines the minimum relevance score required for a result to be considered which can impact the quality of the query response.
 So, adjust the threshold value based on your use case and experiments.

   #Adjust the threshold value based on your use case
   score_threshold = 0.65